Clyde Edwards-Helaire Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 Recent Performances

-- In Week 11 against the Cowboys, Edwards-Helaire picked up 63 yards on 12 carries (averaging 5.2 yards per carry) while scoring one touchdown.
+- In Week 11 against the Cowboys, Edwards-Helaire rushed for 63 yards on 12 carries (averaging 5.2 yards per attempt) while scoring one touchdown.

-- In his last three games, Edwards-Helaire has rushed for 63 yards on 12 carries (21.0 ypg), with one touchdown.
+- Over his last three outings, Edwards-Helaire has 63 yards on 12 carries (21.0 ypg), with one touchdown.

 Edwards-Helaire's Kansas City Teammates